Your Personal Sim: Pt 4 — Deep Agents (Deep Learning and Natural Intelligence)

 - Bayesian Intelligence.
 Molecular precursors to our first cells must have used chemistry to do probabilistic inference, in replicating chemical networks, to model and react to their immediate surroundings, and to support their survival, in molecular evo devo.
 One good book that takes this perspective is John Campbell’s Darwin Does Physics (2015).
 Campbell is a scholar in our Evo Devo Universe research community.

 - Evolutionary Intelligence.
 Eventually life emerged, with its cells and genes, which are both evolutionary and developmental.
+While life arose from and still uses Bayesian processes, it encodes 3D form, function, and constraint at a much higher level of informational and computational abstraction than those processes typically do.

 - Connectionist Intelligence.
 Eventually, a special subset of dominant multicellular life built neural networks (brains).